How to Get Started with Salesforce for Nonprofits

 (FYI: to access this online training, you’ll need your Salesforce login credentials, so make sure your nonprofit has received its free licenses).

-Login into Salesforce, and navigate through the steps below.
-NOTE: you might initially be frustrated because you can’t find the fields.
+NOTE: you might initially be frustrated because you can’t find something.
 Don’t fret.
 You are going through these steps so you learn where the fields are and more importantly how the fields connect and relate.
-All this will become second nature, but if you get stuck and can’t find the answer in Trailhead, just give us call at the iMission NP Salesforce hotline (203) 747 -8042 extension 3.
+If you get stuck and can’t find the answer in Trailhead, just give us call at the iMission NP Salesforce hotline (203) 747-8042.

 Learning Path 1:

-- Create a household account (tip: think about a couple living together)
+• Firstly, create a household account (tip: think about a couple living together)

-- Now, go back to the household account.
+• Thirdly, go back to the household account.
 Check to confirm that both people are listed in the household.

-- Create an organizational account with the employer’s information
+• Create an organizational account with the employer’s information

-- Now, go back to the contact record.
+• Now, go back to the contact record.
 Find affiliation and link your contact to their employer.

 Tip Four: Manage the “Clean Data Quest”